Homeowners Association Basic Information and Resources

 This article describes current laws restricting smoking in condominium buildings and explains how condo homeowners can create their own smoking bans and rules.

-Branden Bickel and I have written a reference book containing a wealth of information about condominiums and planned developments in California.
+Branden Bickel and I collaborated on a reference book containing a wealth of information about condominiums and planned developments in California.
 It contains detailed answers to the questions most commonly asked by property owners, Realtors(c), homeowners association officials, and property managers, along with useful forms, checklists, and step-by-step instructions for most homeowners association functions.
 It also collects virtually all of the laws relating to the day-to-day operation of a condominium project and planned development, including statutes from the Civil Code, Corporations Code, Code of Civil Procedure, Evidence Code, Vehicle Code, Labor Code, Health & Safety Code, United States Internal Revenue Code and California Revenue & Tax Code.

 Each chapter of the Condominium Bluebook is divided into sections with descriptive headings.
 A detailed Table of Contents at the beginning of the book collects all of the headings, and includes every question in the “Questions and Answers” chapter, the descriptive title of each statute, and the topic of each checklist and form.
 The index at the back of the book provides a comprehensive alphabetical listing of key words and phrases.
+While I am no longer involved in the annual updating of the book, I continue to recommend it.

 CALIFORNIA CIVIL CODE SECTIONS 4000-6150, the newly restated and revised California law that describes the requirements for homeowners association activities and the rights of owners in condominium and planned developments (PUDs).